chrismo/talks/productivity/productivity.md

 ???

 It’s a time waster.
-It clogs your IDE, it gets included in grep results and can waste time doing analysis on stuff that’s not even used anymore.
+It clogs your IDE, it gets included in grep results and can waste time doing analysis on stuff that’s not even used anymore, not to mention wasting time running tests over code that's out of action.
 Production code coverage tools are a thing.

 ---